 The consumer’s right of withdrawal was another issue discussed in this case.
 The company offered their customers a 30-day right of withdrawal from the day of ordering on their website.

-Under the Swedish Distance Selling and Door-to-Door Selling Act, the consumer has the right to cancel an agreement or a purchase within 14 days of receiving the goods.
+Under the Swedish Distance and Off-Premises Contracts Act, the consumer has the right to cancel an agreement or a purchase within 14 days of receiving the goods.

 It is certainly not prohibited to offer your customers better terms than those required by law.
 But if the time limit starts before the goods are delivered, you may run into problems if the delivery is delayed and the right of withdrawal expires before the timeframe of the statutory right of withdrawal (which is based on reception of the goods).